 Another thing for you to note is that if you have overclocking enabled, you should try disabling.
 Many users reported that overclocking caused their game to crash notably after installing the latest patch.
 Make sure that overclocking is disabled from your BIOS too before running the game again.
 Disabling overclocking of both CPU and GPU.

 Solution 3: Uninstalling Microsoft Visual C++

 Microsoft Visual C++ is a commercial, integrated development environment (IDE) for C, C++, and CLI programming languages.
-It has tools for running and debugging various C++ code including the code for Microsoft Windows API, DirectX API, and Microsoft .NET Framework.
+It has tools for running and debugging various C++ codes including the code for Microsoft Windows API, DirectX API, and Microsoft .NET Framework.

 Solution 4: Changing Display Resolution

-If Overwatch fails to launch in the first place or appears distorted, it probably means there is a problem with the display resolution or there are some aspect ratios which aren’t supported.
+If Overwatch fails to launch in the first place or appears distorted, it probably means there is a problem with the display resolution or there are some aspect ratios that aren’t supported.
 You should try to change your Monitor’s or TV’s display resolution and try again.